isabella232/web-map-inventory/README.md

 * `:latest`: `./support/xml-schemas/catalogue.xml`
 * `/deploy`: `provisioning/docker/catalog.xml`

 In either case, the catalogue is available within the container at the conventional path, `/etc/xml/catalog`, and will be used automatically by most XML libraries and tools (such as `lxml` and `xmllint`).

 ## Setup

 The application for this project runs as either a Docker container or deployed as a Python package in a virtual machine.

 Once setup, see the [Data sources](#managing-data-sources) and [Usage](#usage) sections for how to use and run the application.

 ### Setup as a container

-When setup as a container, the project can run locally or on the BAS central worksations using Podman.
-You will need access to the private BAS Docker Registry (part of [gitlab.data.bas.ac.uk](https://gitlab.data.bas.ac.uk)), or to build container images locally.
+When setup as a container, the project can run locally or on the BAS central workstations using Podman.
+You will need access to the private BAS Docker Registry (part of [gitlab.data.bas.ac.uk](https://gitlab.data.bas.ac.uk)).

-**Note:** Podman support in BAS is currently experimental, contact the IT Service Desk for more information.
+**Note:** Podman support needs to be enabled on a per-account basis.
 Unless noted, `docker` commands listed here can be replaced with `podman`.

 ```shell
 $ docker login docker-registry.data.bas.ac.uk
 $ docker pull docker-registry.data.bas.ac.uk/magic/web-map-inventory/deploy:stable
 ```

-**Note:** [Other image tags](https://gitlab.data.bas.ac.uk/MAGIC/web-map-inventory/container_registry) are available if you want to run pre-release versions, or a specific previous version.
+**Note:** [Other image tags](https://gitlab.data.bas.ac.uk/MAGIC/web-map-inventory/container_registry) are available if you want to run pre-release versions, or a specific, previous, version.

-Before you can run the container, you will need to create a runtime directory, and populate it with required required [Configuration files](#configuration) and data output files that will live outside of the container:
+Before you can run the container, you will need to create a runtime directory that will live outside of the container.
+You will need to create the required [Configuration files](#configuration).
+Any generated output will also be saved here.

 ```shell
 $ mkdir -p ~/.config/web-map-inventory